anhaidgroup/deepmatcher/README.rst

 Installation
 **********

+We currently support only Python 3.
 Installing using pip is recommended:

 .. code-block:: none